 The U.Fund was developed by the Authority on behalf of the Commonwealth of Massachusetts under section 529 of the Internal Revenue Code of 1986, as amended.
 The purpose of the U.Fund is to allow families to save for higher education expenses through the investment in mutual funds, which are professionally managed by Fidelity Investments.
-At June 30, 2014 and 2013, the U.Fund was composed of thirty six and thirty eight mutual fund portfolios generally comprised of stock, bond, and money market funds, respectively.
+At June 30, 2015 and 2014, the U.Fund was composed of thirty six mutual fund portfolios generally comprised of stock, bond, and money market funds.
 Each portfolio is designed to accommodate the asset allocation based on the risk profile of the participants.
-As of June 30, 2014 and 2013, net assets for the U.Fund were \$4,827M and \$4,182M, respectively.
+As of June 30, 2015 and 2014, net assets for the U.Fund were \$5,019M and \$4,827M, respectively.